howsoai/howso-docs/source/user_guide/save_load.rst

 Notebook Recipe
 ---------------
-There is a recipe which demonstrates the content this guide will cover:
+The following recipe will supplement the content this guide will cover:

 - :download:`Saving and Loading </_assets/recipes/save_load.ipynb>`